It’s a dream of many aspiring pilots to earn their private pilot license and have the freedom to fly their friends and family.

 But as a private pilot, there are a few restrictions that you will have to deal with and a couple of other things you should know when it comes to carrying passengers.

-How Many Passengers Can a Private Pilot Carry?
+Number of Passengers a Private Pilot Can Carry

 The number of passengers a private pilot can carry is completely dependent on the aircraft.
 However many passengers an aircraft can legally carry is the maximum limit.